 The Art Museum of West Virginia University provides a welcoming and stimulating educational environment for diverse audiences to experience the transformative power of art.
 Exploring the varied artistic traditions of different cultures, past and present, helps us to understand ourselves, our communities and our world.

-Programs that support this mission include exhibitions organized from the museum’s collection, which includes paintings, prints and works on paper, sculpture, ceramics, and folk art.
-The Art Museum also brings touring exhibits to Morgantown.
-In conjunction with its various exhibits, the museum presents artist demonstrations, workshops, school programs, lectures, concerts, and theatrical performances that expand upon the exhibit themes and engage a range of multi-generational audiences in active learning across the disciplines.
+Programs that support this mission include exhibitions organized from the museum’s collection, which includes paintings, prints and works on paper, sculpture, ceramics and folk art.
+The museum also brings touring exhibits to Morgantown.
+In conjunction with its various exhibits, the museum presents artist demonstrations, workshops, school programs, lectures, concerts and theatrical performances that expand upon the exhibit themes and engage a range of multi-generational audiences in active learning across the disciplines.

-The Art Museum will expand educational opportunities for WVU students, faculty and staff while serving as a cultural resource for northern West Virginia and the surrounding region.
+The museum will expand educational opportunities for WVU students, faculty and staff while serving as a cultural resource for northern West Virginia and the surrounding region.
 Funding for the project comes from the University as well as private donors through the West Virginia University Foundation.

-- The Art Museum of West Virginia University will create and accessible and educational environment to facilitate the appreciation of art.
+- The Art Museum of West Virginia University will create an accessible and educational environment to facilitate the appreciation of art.

 - The Art Museum of WVU is committed to helping people, especially students, faculty, families, children and their teachers, to discover and reclaim creativity in their everyday lives.